EvanTich/DiningDawgs/README.md

 - [ ] Make the database "private" so you have to use an auth code
 - [ ] Make the website server side to make sure people can't get to the underlying database (and auth keys)
 - [ ] Instead of listing the day when hovering over the line plot, list the hours and minutes
-- [ ] Update the website's current capacity periodically (every 5 minutes)
+- [x] Update the website's current capacity periodically (every 5 minutes)
 - [ ] Fix the positioning of the selectors
 - [ ] Stop a user from choosing an invalid date
+- [ ] Option to show all dining hall lines on same graph
+- [ ] Have a proper title, heading, and stuff below on the page